Japan’s aging society is economizing funerals–a taboo topic in the West when it comes to money.

 The fact that the Japanese have economized the business of dying might, in fact, show us that we need to face the certainty of death more than we want to and that they have established and kept a much more healthy and natural relationship to it.

 At CarterJMRN, we have been unmasking Japan for over 30 years, offering our clients real insights into the Japanese consumer’s life.
-If you want to find out more, give us a call and one of our team members will be happy to give you more insights into Japan.
+If you want to find out more, reach out and one of our team members will be happy to give you more insights into Japan.